Stellar Space Party March 7

 Who will facilitate Tinkering Camp?

-Dustin Thacker, Arts and Maker Specialist, will work with a team of staff and interns to create a welcoming, curious and dynamic camp environment.
-As the Arts and Maker Specialist, Dustin creates multi-disciplinary experiences that integrate art, math, and science while designing an environment that reinforces the importance of open-ended and hands-on exploration.
+Areli Morales, Camp & Community Program Manager, will work with a team of staff and interns to create a welcoming, curious and dynamic camp environment.
+Working together DCM’s Arts and Maker Specialist, Dustin, and Areli creates multi-disciplinary experiences that integrate art, math, and science while designing an environment that reinforces the importance of open-ended and hands-on exploration.

 What do I do if someone besides a parent or guardian needs to pick up my child from camp?

-If someone besides the designated parent or guardian will be picking up your child, you must fill out the parental consent form in the Registration Forms.
+If someone besides the designated parent or guardian will be picking up your child, please ensure they are included on the Waiver/Release form.
 The person who is to pick up your child must have a valid ID matching the information you provided.

 What happens if I am late in picking up my child from camp?